 Conceptual design serves as the foundation of all creative projects, encapsulating function, form, and user experience.
 This article explores the essence of conceptual design, its significance in aligning with user needs and optimising output.

 From product design to website layouts, we delve into real-world examples, illuminating how this key phase facilitates a wealth of creativity and innovation.
-Understanding its fundamentals is crucial for both aspiring and seasoned designers.
+Understanding its fundamentals is crucial for both a technical content agency and either aspiring or seasoned designers.

 - Conceptual design establishes the underlying idea behind a design and focuses on the concept rather than execution.